-Fourth Street Stone Arch Bridge over Spring Creek.
-Built circa 1900 replacing an earlier noisy bridge that rumbled when horses and carriages crossed.
+Fourth Street Bridge over Spring Creek.
+On July 9, 1901 John A. Lundberg of San Francisco Township in Carver County entered into a contract for \$1395 with the Carver village council to by Oct.
+1, 1901 build two stone arch bridges over Spring Creek, one at Fourth Street and one at Sixth Street.
+The Fourth Street Bridge was specified to be 24' in length, with walkd on each side of the road, and with 6' wings.
+The bridge replaced an earlier noisy bridge that rumbled when horses and carriages crossed.
 The first wooden bridge, built at the direction of Levi Griffin, was vulnerable to rot and washing out during heavy rains.

 Its replacement, a permanent stone bridge was quieter, stronger, safer, and required less maintenance.
-The bridge is fashioned in the Syrian arched style and composed of locally quarried red rock.
+The bridge was fashioned in the Syrian arched style and composed of locally quarried Miriam red rock.
+In 2012-2013 the bridge was completely rebuilt and refaced with simulated stone and an arch replicating the original in color and style.
+Stone from the original bridge was salvaged and reused along the wings on the north side of the bridge.